 With a pop-flavoured approach to songwriting that’s both optimistic and thoughtful, Karli June is poised to join the ranks of Canada’s leading country music artists with three CMAOntario Nomination in 2023 for "Rising Star", "Album of the Year" and "Songwriter of the Year" - She's only getting started.

-At the production helm of the project is award winning, Canadian powerhouse Karen Kosowski who most notably produced the majority of the GRAMMY nominated Mickey Guyton album “Remember Her Name” and is also well known for her work with Brett Kissel, Madeline Merlo, The Washboard Union.
+At the production helm of the EP "Where You Come From" is award winning, Canadian powerhouse Karen Kosowski who most notably produced the majority of the GRAMMY nominated Mickey Guyton album “Remember Her Name” and is also well known for her work with Brett Kissel, Madeline Merlo, The Washboard Union.

 The EP’s six tracks include the singles “Heart Drunk,” co-written by GRAMMY-nominated, CCMA, SOCAN Award-winning, and JUNO nominated songwriter Deric Ruttan (Blake Shelton, Tim McGraw, Eric Church) and produced by Kosowski, “Home Team” (co-written with Kosowski and Tori Tullier) and “The List,” (co-written with (Kosowski and Emma-Lee Ashlee) all of which have started to put Karli on the map over the past year and a half.

 These initial songs led the Ontario native to be named one of three finalists to represent Ontario in the nationwide Jim Beam Talent Search, as well as be one of twenty artists chosen from thousands to participate in the 2021 TD Incubator for Creative Entrepreneurship powered by SOCAN Foundation.